nathansmith/javascript-quiz/ANSWERS.md

 10. When might you use a function's `call()` method, or its `apply()` method?

     The `call()` method takes any number of parameters, the first of which is the context of `this`.
 Let's say you wanted to set properties on a constructor.
-That might look like this&hellip;
+Example&hellip;

     ```js
     function Person(first_name, last_name) {
-      // Default to John Doe
+      // Default to "John Doe"
       this.first_name = first_name || 'John';
       this.last_name = last_name || 'Doe';

       return this;
     }

-    // Change the defaults Pam Jones
+    // Change the defaults "Pam Jones"
     Person.call(this, 'Pam', 'Jones');
     ```